From the Quantum Breakdown Model to the Lattice Gauge Theory: Mapping to the lattice gauge theory

-The infinite local Hilbert space dimension associated with the gauge fields on the links poses a challenge of simulating the $U(1)$ lattice gauge theory in experiments.
+The infinite local Hilbert space dimension associated with the gauge fields on the links poses a challenge in simulating the $U(1)$ lattice gauge theory in experiments.
 A truncated local Hilbert space with small $\hat E_{m,m+1}^2$ eigenvalues is often adopted, which is more experimentally accessible and is justified for large coupling strength $g$ in $\hat H_{\text{LGT}}$.
-This truncation leads to the quantum link model, achieved by substituting $\hat U_{m,m+1}\to \hat S_{m,m+1}^+$, $\hat U_{m,m+1}^\dagger\to \hat S_{m,m+1}^-$, and $\hat E_{m,m+1}\to \hat S_{m,m+1}^z$, where $S_{m,m+1}^\mu$ are spin-$S$ operators on the link.
+This truncation leads to the quantum link model, achieved by the substitutions: $\hat U_{m,m+1}\to \hat S_{m,m+1}^+$, $\hat U_{m,m+1}^\dagger\to \hat S_{m,m+1}^-$, and $\hat E_{m,m+1}\to \hat S_{m,m+1}^z$, where $S_{m,m+1}^\mu$ are spin-$S$ operators on the link.
 Now, the gauge fields on the links are effectively substituted by a spin $S$.
 Consequently, the spin-$S$ quantum link model can be expressed as \cite{wiese2013ultracold,Banerjee2012atomic} :

 The precise form of the renormalized constants $t^\prime$ and $g^\prime$ is irrelevant in our discussion.
-In the case of the spin $S=\frac{1}{2}$ quantum link model, the energy term of electric fields trivially vanishes.
-When we map the $\Psi$-fermions to the $f$-fermions, the model in Eq.~\eqref{eq:spin_QLM} shares the same interaction terms as in Eq.~\eqref{eq:link_Ham} by the following substitution: $\hat S_{m,m+1}^{\pm} \to \hat \sigma_{m,m+1}^{\mp}$ and $2\hat S_{m,m+1}^z \to -\hat \sigma_{m,m+1}^z$.
-It is worth noting that we have chosen a different basis for the link spins in Eq.~\eqref{eq:link_Ham} to establish a connection between the spin-up state in the quantum link model and the occupied state $\hat F_m^\dagger\ket{0}$ in the quantum breakdown model
+In the case of the spin $S=\frac{1}{2}$ quantum link model, the energy term of electric fields is a constant energy offset that can hence be dropped.
+When we map the $\Psi$-fermions to the $f$-fermions, the model in Eq.~\eqref{eq:spin_QLM} shares the same interaction terms as in Eq.~\eqref{eq:link_Ham} by the following substitutions: $\hat S_{m,m+1}^{\pm} \to \hat \sigma_{m,m+1}^{\mp}$ and $2\hat S_{m,m+1}^z \to -\hat \sigma_{m,m+1}^z$.
+It is worth noting that we have chosen a different basis for the link spins in Eq.~\eqref{eq:link_Ham} to establish a connection between the spin-up state in the quantum link model and the occupied state $\hat F_m^\dagger\ket{0}$ in the minimal quantum breakdown model.